augustogoulart/awesome-pytest/README.md

 [pytest-duration-insights](https://github.com/koaning/pytest-duration-insights) - Gives an interactive dashboard to show where the slow tests are.

+[pytest-pinned](https://github.com/freol35241/pytest-pinned) - A simple pytest plugin for writing pinning tests.
+Pinning tests, snapshot tests or characterization tests are meant to describe (characterize) the actual behavior of an existing piece of software, and therefore protect existing behavior against unintended changes via automated testing.

 # Courses

 [Test-Driven Development with Python, Flask, and Docker](https://testdriven.io/courses/tdd-flask/)